unicitynetwork/tx-flow-engine/README.md

  - Set the password to lock up the token to be minted (central panel, field `Secret`)
  - Set the token type (or leave default `unicity_test_coin`) in he field under button `New`, right pannel
  - Set the token value (or leave default 1000000000000000000) in the field below token type below button `New`, right pannel
- - Push button `New` and wait few seconds for getting the single-spend proof (unicity certificate) from the unicity gateway "https://gateway-test1.unicity.network:443".
+ - Push button `New` and wait few seconds for getting the state transition commitment from the Unicity gateway "https://gateway-test1.unicity.network:443".
 The central text field will be populated with the JSON document containing the token and the left pannel will get the token info extracted from the JSON document.
 You can push button `Check` in the left pannel to check current token status for the given token and given password ('Secret' field)

 ### Recipient pointer:
 A recipient must generate the pointer to which the token ownership must be changed.